U.K. Professional Clients

-Legal requirements to register a UK establishment: there a few legal obligations that must be observed when registering an establishment in the United Kingdom.
+Legal requirements to open a UK establishment: there a few legal obligations that must be observed when setting-up an establishment in the United Kingdom.
 These are mainly to do with the documents required to complete the registration, and the immediacy with which a parent company must send a copy of its latest accounts to Companies House.
-Other necessary requirements are to do with the way a company displays its information in the UK, at its premises, in written correspondence and online.
+Other necessary requirements are to do with the way a company displays its information in the Great Britain, at its premises, in written correspondence and online.

-Here at Coddan Formations Agency, we have many years of incorporation experience and know the most efficient procedures to get you registered and the expansion of your business as fast as possible.
+Here at Coddan, we have many years of incorporation experience and know the most efficient procedures to get you registered and the expansion of your business as fast as possible.

 Within one month of having opened your establishment, your limited company must have provided Companies House with your completed registration application form.
 If this is the first establishment to be opened and registered by your main company, the company will also have to provide some extra, supporting documentation.
 These will include translations of the documents if they are written in a language other than English and the company charter and statute.